 Here is what trainers do.
 Or at least, good trainers do.

-1. We have relationships.
+- We have relationships.
 I cannot think of any other occupation in the world where a client sees someone 1-3 x per week.
-Therefore, being good at relationships is important if you want this relationship to last.
-After all who wants to be trained by someone weekly who they don’t like.
-Therefore, rule 1.
-We have to show up and be personable, otherwise the client will cheat on us with someone better.
-And do you know what, I don’t blame them if they do.
+Being good at relationships is important if you want this relationship to last.
+After all who wants to be trained by someone weekly they don’t like.

-2. We create motivating workouts that provide results faster than you will ever achieve on your own.
+- We create sessions that provide results faster than you will ever achieve on your own.
 Just think, if you have been working out 4x per week for 10 years that’s 800 workouts.
 We hit that number in 3-4 months with all kinds of body types and ages.
-Not to beat around the bush but we kinda know what works.
+Not to beat around the bush, but with years of experience under our belt, we kinda know what works.
+Therefore, the relationship makes you want to train, the exercises get results.

-3. We are waiting for you.
+- We are waiting for you.
 Yep you.
-If you book and don’t show up we get angry.
-We have muscles so this motivates clients to show up and not get us angry.
+If you book and don’t show up we get Rolling Stones angry.
+Plus we have muscles: so this also motivates clients to show up.

-4. We make the training environment for one thing: training.
+- We make the training environment for one thing: training.
 Everything is thought and laid out for a top notch session.
-Even a good selection of music.
-Just no Barry White.
+This includes the exercises, the progressions, the training environment.

-5. We coach you.
+- We coach you.
 Do you know how nice it is to get coached: It’s super nice.
-You get to listen to our voices and as we speak will likely swoon into an exercise trance as we provide the most exquisite instructions. (we think our voices sound like Morgan Freeman) and you will too/ha.
+You get to listen to our voices and as we speak will likely swoon into an exercise trance as we provide the most exquisite instructions.

-9. We create an environment where you are motivated to continue exercising.
-Is that a good thing?
+- We believe strongly in the benefits of client adherence and will create playful, engaging, cool methods to allow for adherence.
+Is this a good thing?
 We believe so.
 Look at our previous post (if there was a pill/) to see the benefits of regular consistent exercise.
 By being consistent, clients are giving themselves something truly wonderful.
-I firmly believe that.

 That made you feel good.